fish-shell/fish-shell/CONTRIBUTING.md

 ## Message Translations

-Fish uses the GNU gettext library to translate messages from english to other languages.
-To create or update a translation run `make po/[LANGUAGE CODE].po`.
-Where `LANGUAGE CODE` is the two letter ISO 639-1 language code of the language you are translating to.
-For example, `de` for German.
-You'll need to have the `xgettext`, `msgfmt` and `msgmerge` commands installed to do this.
+Fish uses the GNU gettext library to translate messages from English to other languages.
+To create or update a translation run `make po/[LANGUAGE CODE].po` where `LANGUAGE CODE` is the two letter ISO 639-1 language code of the language you are translating to (e.g. `de` for German).
+Make sure that you have the `xgettext`, `msgfmt` and `msgmerge` commands installed in order to do this.

 All messages in fish script must be enclosed in single or double quote characters.
 They must also be translated via a subcommand.
-This means that the following are not valid:
+This means that the following are **not** valid:

 ```
 echo (_ hello)
 _ "goodbye"
 ```

-Those should be written like this:
+Above should be written like this instead:

 ```
 echo (_ "hello")
 echo (_ "goodbye")
 ```

 Note that you can use either single or double quotes to enclose the message to be translated.
-You can also optionally include spaces after the opening parentheses and before the closing paren.
+You can also optionally include spaces after the opening parentheses and once again before the closing parentheses.

 Be cautious about blindly updating an existing translation file.
-Trivial changes to an existing message (e.g., changing the punctuation) will cause existing translations to be removed.
-That is because the tools do literal string matching.
-Which means that in general you need to carefully review any recommended deletions.
+Trivial changes to an existing message (e.g., changing the punctuation) will cause existing translations to be removed, since the tools do literal string matching.
+Therefore, in general, you need to carefully review any recommended deletions.

-See the [wiki](https://github.com/fish-shell/fish-shell/wiki/Translations) for more details.
+Read the [translations wiki](https://github.com/fish-shell/fish-shell/wiki/Translations) for more information.